 Work-Study Project Supervisors

-The Work-Study Program provides part-time, on-campus opportunities for students to earn a supplemental income while gaining valuable experience connecting with various members of the SFU community.
-Recognizing that a student’s first commitment is to his/her studies, Work-Study hours are flexible, on-campus and supervised.
+The Work-Study Program is an opportunity to participate in research-based projects and earn a supplemental income.
+You will also gain valuable experience connecting with various members of the SFU community and build your co-curriculum record.
+Because a student’s first commitment is to his/her studies, Work-Study hours are flexible, on campus and supervised.

-Work-Study positions are available during the Fall, Spring and Summer terms, beginning with the first day of classes and ending at the end of the Final Exam period for each term.
-Both Canadian and International SFU students can apply.
-Successful applicants will be awarded 90 or 140 Work-Study hours for the term.
+Work-Study positions are available during the Fall, Spring and Summer terms.
+Successful applicants will be awarded 140 Work-Study hours for a term.

 Work-Study projects can be submitted online for consideration during the following times: